Patricia Hoey: Life in Ireland

 Following the truce in July 1921, Griffith requested that she work on the negotiations regarding Ulster.
 Hoey was pro-treaty, and was enlisted in the National Army as assistant military censor on 20 June 1922, working under Piaras Béaslaí.
 Béaslaí later stated that she did exactly the same work as her male peers, operating under great personal danger.
-After the civil war, she attempted to enter politics, as a founding member of the Women's Independent Association, and later running unsuccessfully in the 1925 Seanad elections.
+After the civil war, she attempted to enter politics, as a founding member of the Women's Independent Association, and later running unsuccessfully in the 1925 Seanad election.
 She faced scepticism from the Irish Free State government, who were unwilling to pay her a pension.
 She petitioned Béaslaí, Kevin O'Higgins, and William Cosgrave, but was only awarded £24.3.4.

 In July 1926, Hoey organised a dispensary for the treatment of sick animals of the poor in Portobello Harbour, Dublin.
 It was so successful, that it became a reoccurring evening on every Wednesday and Saturday.
 In 1926 she was working for the Hearst press.
 Hoey disappears from the records until January 1929, when her mother petitioned the government for money when she mentions her daughter's illness.
 Hoey died on 9 November 1930 of pulmonary tuberculosis at Our Lady of Lourdes hospital, Kill of the Grange, Dublin.
 She is buried in Glasnevin Cemetery, with her funeral attended by Colonel Joseph O'Reilly representing President Cosgrave, Richard Mulcahy and Justice John Reddin among others.